schn4ck/schnack/docs/docs.md

 ## Wordpress

-You can export you data from Wordpress following [this guide](https://en.blog.wordpress.com/2006/06/12/xml-import-export/).
+You can export your data from Wordpress following [this guide](https://en.blog.wordpress.com/2006/06/12/xml-import-export/).
 Then you can run the following to import the comments into schnack's database:

 ```bash
 npm run import -- wordpress.xml